-Discover another switch on the same subnet for IP assignment only
+Discover another switch on the same subnet for IP assignment only management tool for this switch, you must discover it again with EZSwitchSetup and select the first continuation option.

 Select this option to discover another switch and set the IP address.